joaodinissf/pLUTo/pluto_sim/README.md

-# pLUTo - In-House Simulator
+# pLUTo - In-House Performance and Energy Simulator

 ## Steps to Reproduce